 Evaluation Process

-If you have concerns about your child’s vision or development we encourage you to call our office and schedule a complimentary phone consultation.
-You’ll talk with one of our developmental optometrists about the signs and symptoms you’re seeing that are interfering with your child’s life and may be related to a functional vision problem.
-We’ll review how your child’s vision could be interfering with critical tasks like reading, writing, attention, learning, motor coordination, sports, and many more.
-If it seems your child is struggling with many of the signs and symptoms of vision problems, we will walk you through scheduling your first evaluation appointment.
+If you have concerns about your or your child’s vision we encourage you to call our office and schedule a complimentary phone consultation.
+You’ll talk with one of our optometrists about the signs and symptoms you’re seeing that are interfering with life and may be related to a functional vision problem.
+These could include problems with vision development or rehabilitation from a brain injury.
+We’ll review how vision could be interfering with critical tasks like reading, writing, attention, learning, motor coordination, sports, work, and many more.
+If there are many of the signs and symptoms of vision problems we frequently treat, we will walk you through the steps of our evaluation process and schedule an appointment when you’re ready.

 We will also discuss what to expect at our specialty optometry practice and answer any questions.